data-corentinv/end-user-xai/explanatory_form.md

 interested instances**.
 They did so for the needs to verify AI's decisions, and for comparison with other counterfactual instances.

-*"I know there're factors that could be other houses that lead to different prices, but I still see it as, 'okay, I plug in my own numbers here and what's my price?'
-So it's still specific to me.'* (P20, House, [Trust) -- Displays local as well as global explanations
+> *"I know there're factors that could be other houses that lead to different prices, but I still see it as, 'okay, I plug in my own numbers here and what's my price?'
+So it's still specific to me.'*  -- Displays local as well as global explanations

-*"The only thing we need is to indicate my own position on this ([decision tree) branch. \....Then I can chase the features of my house."* (P30, House,
-[Unexpected) -- Suggests to highlight the pathway for user's interested instance
+> *"The only thing we need is to indicate my own position on this ([decision tree) branch. \....Then I can chase the features of my house."*  -- Suggests to highlight the pathway for user's interested instance

-![ **Visualizing the similarities of the explanatory forms**.
-The explanatory forms that are close to each other indicate they are more likely to be selected together to construct an explanation.
-The total number of times an explanatory type was selected is indicated as the number below its name, also proportional to its dot size.
-The dot color indicates one of the four categories in the framework the explanatory type belongs to: [feature]{style="color: lightorange"}, [example]{style="color: example"}, [rule]{style="color: rule"}, and [supplementary information.
-K-means clustering analysis on the 2D positional data yielded four clusters: **Cluster 1**: output, performance, dataset; **Cluster 2**: feature attribute, decision tree, rule, decision flow chart; **Cluster 3**: typical example, similar example, counterfactual example, input; **Cluster 4**: feature shape, feature interaction. ](figures/sim_2021.pdf){width="70%"}

-\Description{}
-[fig:sim]{#fig:sim label="fig:sim"}

 ---